Alexander Willem Maurits Carel Ver Huell

-Alexander Willem Maurits Carel Ver Huell, also: Verhuell or VerHuell (7 March, 1822 – 28 May, 1897) was a Dutch artist and writer.
+Alexander Willem Maurits Carel Ver Huell (7 March 1822 – 28 May 1897) was a Dutch artist and writer.

 Life

 Ver Huell was the son of Quirijn Maurits Rudolph Ver Huell, naval officer and naturalist, and jkvr.
 Christina Louisa Johanna Hester de Vaynes van Brakell, aquarellist.
 After his secondary education in Rotterdam he studied law at Leiden University, where he obtained a doctorate on propositions (Note: In the Netherlands, as elsewhere, to obtain a doctorate one needs to write and defend a doctoral thesis.
 Traditionally, the doctorandus also formulates a number of propositions, which he also defends during his oral examination.
 Formerly, in Ver Huell's day, it was possible to omit the defense of a thesis, and only defend propositions.)
 After he finished his studies he moved permanently to Arnhem.
 He was very wealthy, which enabled him to become a philanthropist.
 Among his many donations to good works was a large gift to the Stichting Asyl voor oude en gebrekkige zeelieden (Note: Foundation Asylum for Old and Needy Mariners.) in Brielle in 1872.
 In 1897 he made the municipality of Arnhem heir to his collection of works of art, which formed the basis for the collection of Museum Arnhem.
 After his death it turned out that he left a bequest of 1 million guilders to the municipality of Doesburg to be used for the construction of a bridge across the river IJssel.